 Service Account Token Creator

-, then click the role.Click Save to save your changes.
+, and click the role.Click Save to save your changes.

 Optional: If you need to grant the role to another service agent, repeat the previous steps.